lukeed/inferno-starter/readme.md

 > :triangular_flag_on_post: **Important:** This is meant for _client-side_ apps only; there is **no support** included for universal / server-side rendering.
 I plan to release my own SSR kit shortly, but in the meantime you may [use this](https://github.com/nightwolfz/inferno-starter).

-**Please note:** Boilerplate _does not_ incorporate the latest ["css-in-js" or "css modules" techniques](https://github.com/MicheleBertoli/css-in-js).
-Instead, the more traditional approach is taken wherein `styles` and `scripts` are kept separate.
+**Please note:** Boilerplate _does not_ incorporate the latest ["css-in-js" or "css modules" technique](https://github.com/MicheleBertoli/css-in-js).
+Instead, the more traditional approach is taken, wherein `styles` and `scripts` are kept separate.
 That said, you may **certainly and easily** take that route if desired. :white_check_mark:

 ---
 <p align="center">:warning: Boilerplate & commands will evolve as my own development process does. :warning:</p>